×

 • The employee’s request for medical or family care leave

-While the enforcement of EEO does not mean that every protected class will be equally represented, it does mean that individuals can’t be penalized or can’t face undue hardships as a result of being in a protected class.
+While the enforcement of EEO does not mean that every protected class will be equally represented, it does mean that individuals can’t be penalized or face undue hardships as a result of being in a protected class.

 Employers’ Responsibilities